tcnj-violaa/partyquest/README.md

 # partyquest
 A demo cutscene system for the [PICO-8 fantasy console](https://www.lexaloffle.com/pico-8.php), including handcrafted sprite and animation systems.
 Last updated in 2020, uploaded in 2022 for archival purposes.

+Implements several features such as:
+* synchronized and translatable multi-sprite animations
+* dialogue system

 File explanation:
 * party_new.p8 - a PICO-8 cartridge implementing loading dialogue scripts from an external "databank" cart
 * d_bank_1.p8 - a cartridge acting as a data store for dialogue scripts, including a test script